Ballincollig: Religion

 Two Catholic churches are located in the town.
 The modern 'Church of Christ Our Light' (designed by a local architectural firm) is located on the west side of the town, while the old 'Church of St Mary and St John' is located near the centre of the town, on Station Road.

 The Bible Baptist Church meets in the Westgate Foundation on the west end of town.
 The church is associated with the Cork Bible Institute and other Gospel ministries.

 Other religious groups including Hindus, Sikhs, and Greek Orthodox also have services at various locations in Ballincollig.

 Demographics

 As of the 2011 census, Ballincollig was 87% Catholic, 7% other religions, 5% no religion, with 1% not stated.
 Ethnically, the town is 83% white Irish, 10% other white, 3% black, 2% Asian, 1% other, and 1% not stated.

 Amenities

-The amenities located in Ballincollig include a library, a multiplex cinema, playgrounds, shopping centres and the Ballincollig Regional Park.